suffolklibraries/lgc/content/collections/events/participate-leiston-03-05-1-1.md

     content:
       -
         type: text
-        text: 'The nearest bus stop is St Mary''s and is serviced by the 70 and 70A Village Buses.
-It is a 9 minute walk from the venue.'
+        text: "The nearest bus stop is St Mary's and is serviced by the 70 and 70A Village Buses.
+It is a 9 minute walk from the venue."
   -
     type: paragraph
     content: